SimoRihani/TSP-CVRP/README.md

 ## Description

 This project is written in Java.
-It implements heuristics for problems traveling salesman (TSP) and vehicle routing with stress capacity (PRCV).
+It implements heuristics for problems traveling salesman (*TSP*) and vehicle routing with capacity constraints. (*CVRP*).

 ## Motivation